MicrosoftDocs/azure-devops-docs/docs/work/backlogs/add-work-items.md

 ---
-title: Add work items | Team Services & TFS
+title: Add work items | VSTS & TFS
 description: Add work items to plan and manage a software project using Agile tools, Scrum, or Kanban when connected to a team project in Visual Studio Team Services (VSTS).
 ms.technology: vs-devops-agile-wit
 ms.prod: vs-devops-alm